How Many Presidential Terms Did FDR Serve? A Deep Dive into the Legacy of Franklin D. Roosevelt

 -

 Was there any opposition to FDR's third and fourth terms?
 Yes, there was significant opposition, particularly from within his own party.
 Some argued that his extended tenure would set a dangerous precedent, undermining democratic principles.
-However, the looming threat of the Depression and World War II ultimately proved more powerful motivators for voters.
+Still, the looming threat of the Depression and World War II ultimately proved more powerful motivators for voters.

 -